Globsyn Business School PGDM Admissions 2025

 The classification of the Number system is as follows:

-Real numbers: All numbers in the number line including positive, negative and zero.
+Real numbers: All numbers in the number line, including positive, negative and zero.

-Imaginary numbers: Numbers when squared give a negative number.
+Imaginary numbers: Numbers when squared, give a negative number.

-Integers: Numbers that can be positive, negative and zero excluding fractions.
+Integers: Numbers that can be positive, negative and zero, excluding fractions.

-Whole numbers: Positive numbers including zero
+Whole numbers: Positive numbers, including zero

 Natural numbers: Positive numbers excluding zero, start from 1.

 The number system is one of the important topics that come up in QA questions for the CAT exam.
-To prepare for number system questions for the CAT exam, the topic has been segregated into five parts as given below in CAT questions on number system:
+To prepare for number system questions for the CAT exam, the topic has been segregated into five parts as given below in the CAT questions on number system:

-Careers360 has prepared a 60-day series for CAT preparation for students for the above-mentioned topics to discuss various examples and practice problems.
-This article includes the discussion of topics of Classification of Numbers , fractions to decimals examples, the Indian number system, binary number system, number system in computer, Decimal to fraction CAT questions, and base systems concepts and questions for the CAT exam, as well as CAT practice questions on number systems.
+Careers360 has prepared a 60-day series for CAT 2025 preparation for students for the above-mentioned topics to discuss various examples and practice problems.
+This article includes the discussion of topics of Classification of Numbers, fractions to decimals examples, the Indian number system, binary number system, number system in computer, Decimal to fraction CAT questions, and base systems concepts and questions for the CAT exam, as well as CAT practice questions on number systems.

 [CAT Question Paper 2020]